Online Master’s in Forensic Science Degree

 Career Opportunities for Graduates With an MS in Forensic Science

-The job market for individuals with a master's degree in forensic science can vary depending on a number of factors, including current job market conditions, competition for jobs and specific region or industry you are interested in.
+The job market for individuals with a master's degree in forensic science can vary depending on several factors, including current job market conditions, competition for jobs and specific region or the industry you are interested in.
 Please note that certain forensic science labs and specialties may require extra undergraduate coursework for employment based on their accreditation standards.

-Graduates may have the opportunity to find employment in a variety of settings, including:
+Graduates may have the opportunity to find employment in a variety of settings, including:2

 • Government crime labs